Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ---
 layout: documentation
 title: Data visualization
-subtitle: Data visualizations represents information in graphical form to tell a story.
+subtitle: Data visualizations represent information in graphical form to tell a story.
 They surface patterns in data that aim to provide an answer to one specific question.
 hideToc: false